franklesniak/ads-b-setup/README.md

 You should now be connected to the Raspberry Pi via a terminal window!

+### Enable Automatic Operating System Updates

+1. At the terminal prompt, type the following commands:

+    ```bash
+    sudo apt update
+    sleep 2
+    sudo apt -y install unattended-upgrades
+    ```

+    The update may take a few minutes to complete.
+1. At the terminal prompt, type:

+    `sudo dpkg-reconfigure -plow unattended-upgrades`

+1. When asked if you want to `Automatically download and install stable updates?`, use the arrow key to highlight `Yes`, then press `Enter`.
+1. If you receive a message that a new version of the 50unattended-upgrades file is available, use the keyboard's arrow keys to highlight the option to install the package maintainer's version, then press `Enter`.
+1. At the terminal prompt, type:

+    `sudo editor /etc/apt/apt.conf.d/50unattended-upgrades`

+1. Use the arrow keys to navigate downward to the section `Unattended-Upgrade::Origins-Pattern`
+1. If it exists, comment out the line:

+    `"origin=Debian,codename=${distro_codename},label=Debian";`

+    by inserting `//` in front of it.

+1. Next, if it exists, comment out the line:

+    `"origin=Debian,codename=${distro_codename},label=Debian-Security";`

+    by inserting `//` in front of it.
+1. As needed, add the following lines above the line with the closing brace (`};`):

+    ```text
+    "origin=Raspbian,codename=${distro_codename},label=Raspbian";
+    "origin=Raspberry Pi Foundation,codename=${distro_codename},label=Raspberry Pi Foundation";
+    ```

+1. Next, use the arrow keys to scroll down to find the line that contains `Unattended-Upgrade:Automatic-Reboot`.
+Modify it to remove the `//`, which uncomments the line.
+Change the `false` to a `true`.
+The line should now read:

+    `Unattended-Upgrade:Automatic-Reboot "true";`

+1. Finally, use the arrow keys to scroll down to find the line that contains `Unattended-Upgrade::Automatic-Reboot-Time`.
+Modify it to remove the `//`, which uncomments the line.
+If desired, change the time to something other than 2:00 AM.
+For example, to reboot at 4:00 AM, modify the line to look like:

+    `Unattended-Upgrade::Automatic-Reboot-Time "04:00";`

+1. Press `Ctrl` + `O` to save the file.
+Press `Enter` to confirm the file name.
+Finally, press `Ctrl` + `X` to exit.

+### Run an Initial Check for Updates and Verify That It's Working

+1. At the terminal prompt, type:

+    ```bash
+    sudo apt-get update
+    sleep 2
+    sudo unattended-upgrade --dry-run
+    ```

+    The command will take several minutes to complete.
+1. Finally, type:

+    `cat /var/log/unattended-upgrades/unattended-upgrades.log`

+    And review the log output to ensure that packages are listed for update/upgrade

 ### Update the Raspberry Pi, Including its Firmware

 **Note**: these steps assume that you are installing the latest stable firmware release (recommended).